Creative industries clusters

-This is the largest single investment in building partnerships between the UK’s world-class creative industry and universities and as our Chief Executive, Mark Walport says, “the first industrial revolution was powered by steam, the second industrial revolution is also being powered by STEAM (science, technology, engineering, the arts – in the most holistic sense – and mathematics)”.
+This is the largest single investment in building partnerships between the UK’s world-class creative industry and universities and as our former Chief Executive, Mark Walport says, “the first industrial revolution was powered by steam, the second industrial revolution is also being powered by STEAM (science, technology, engineering, the arts – in the most holistic sense – and mathematics)”.

 The clusters in the programme

 Creating jobs, companies and products in the Bristol and Bath region’s screen and performance industries by helping them adapt to emerging technologies